 Some how, Erazem managed to smuggle food into the castle, which being embedded in the rock face meant that the castle had a secret passage out to one of the nearby villages through the caves.

 Water was no issue either, as it filtered down into the castle through the rock, being collected through a channel that drained into a well.
 The cold and drafty castle may not have been the cosiest, but it was perfect to withstand a siege.
 After a year, the Emperor began to get impatient and Ravbar needed to act soon.

 A Most Unheroic Death at the Castle

 After bribing a servant at Predjama, Gaspar Ravbar discovered a weak spot in the seemingly impenetrable fortifications.
-While most of the castle seems impossible to attack, there is one small area which would crumble under canon fire – the toilet.
-The servant, according to local legend, agreed to leave a candle in the window, signalling when Erazem had some private business to attend to, making him perfect canon fodder.
+While most of the castle seems impossible to attack, there is one small area which would crumble under cannon fire – the toilet.
+The servant, according to local legend, agreed to leave a candle in the window, signaling when Erazem had some private business to attend to, making him perfect cannon fodder.
 Thus, in the most unfortunate death, Erazem met his maker by canon while on the John.